BiggerSeries/BiggerSeries/README.md

 ## You need other mods to use it
 Much like Big Reactors before it, BiggerReactors is a power generation mod *only.* You will need another mod to transport or the power.
-Dont expect to be doing much with BiggerReactors by itself.
+Don't expect to be doing much with BiggerReactors by itself.

 ## Phosphophyllite